 One of the things about HVAC is that the technology hasn’t moved as fast as many other fields, especially fields that are computer science-related.
 How many computer technicians get hired to work on ten or fifteen-year-old computers, not many.
 But in the HVAC field, many units are ten-fifteen years old, some older, and while new technology has come along, it is no were near a dramatic a change as many other things.

-So basically when looking for a book on heating and cooling depending on the subject, the date the book was written often doesn’t matter.
+So basically, when looking for a book on heating and cooling, depending on the subject, the date the book was written often doesn’t matter.
 Find one that fits your need and price range.
-Plus be sure to read through the Amazon reviews to see what others are saying about it.
+Plus, be sure to read through the Amazon or other reviews to see what others are saying about it.

 - Electricity for Refrigeration

 - Refrigeration and Air Conditioning Technology

 - Troubleshooting HVAC-R Equipment